Rob-Pait/dreamcloud-docs/firstapp/source/interacting_with_dreamcompute.rst

         :start-after: step-1
         :end-before: step-2

-.. note:: Because the tutorial reuses the :code:`conn` object,
-          make sure that you always have one handy.
+This code creates the :code:`conn` object that you can use in the next steps.

 .. only:: libcloud